weymouth/NumericalPython/README.md

 ## Why use programming for analysis?

 The programming approach is **highly** preferred to using spreadsheets (like `Excel`) which are [extremely dangerous to use for important work](https://www.forbes.com/sites/timworstall/2013/02/13/microsofts-excel-might-be-the-most-dangerous-software-on-the-planet/?sh=536d1fa0633d).
 Well documented spreadsheet errors have led to catastrophes in [business](https://www.marketwatch.com/story/88-of-spreadsheets-have-errors-2013-04-17), [economic policy](https://www.bloomberg.com/news/articles/2013-04-18/faq-reinhart-rogoff-and-the-excel-error-that-changed-history) and [health care](https://www.theguardian.com/politics/2020/oct/05/how-excel-may-have-caused-loss-of-16000-covid-tests-in-england).
 This is because:
 - Spreadsheets *hide their methodology* behind the data.
-This makes it extremely difficult to transfer methods to new data and to find errors.
+This makes it difficult and error-prone to transfer methods to new data.
 In contrast, a program *is* the methodology, making testing and reproduction much easier.
 - Spreadsheets are not extensible.
-Their available numerical methods make them inappropriate for any advanced engineering analysis.
+Their limited numerical methods make them inappropriate for any advanced engineering analysis.

 ## Why use Python?

 ![Python is growing like wildfire](SharedScreenshot.jpg)

-Python is not the only programming language for numerics, but it has a few important advantages:
+Python has a few important advantages as a numerical programming language:
 - Python is in high demand.
 This means learning Python is a good way to improve your job prospects; particularly for engineering positions related to data-science and machine learning.
 - Python has the largest community of users and developers.
 [The figure above](https://insights.stackoverflow.com/trends) indicates that Python is around five times larger than any other programming language used for numerical work.
-This means the methods in Python are world class and modern, and it is very easy to get help.
+This means Python is being continuously developed and tested, and it is very easy to get help.
 - It is open-source and free to use.
 This helps the community grow and also ensures future employers can use your skills - no need to pay for a Matlab license.
 - Python is easy to learn and the lessons are generally transferable to other languages.
-A basis in Python will help make other modern languages like [Julia](https://julialang.org/) and [R](https://www.r-project.org/about.html) more approachable.
+A basis in Python will help make other growing numerical languages like [Julia](https://julialang.org/) and [R](https://www.r-project.org/about.html) more approachable.

 ## What if I need more help?